ELEPHANT: Measuring and understanding social sycophancy in LLMs: Results

-Based on prior hypotheses that sycophancy arises from alignment with human preferences in the post-training stage \cite{sharma2024towards}, we apply the ELEPHANT metrics on dis/preferred pairs in existing preference datasets, a key data source for post-training and alignment \cite{ouyang2022training}.
-We identified 1404 personal advice queries (946 from PRISM, 99 from Ultrafeedback, and 359 from LmSys) in three preference datasets (PRISM \cite{kirk2024prism}, UltraFeedback \cite{cui2024ultrafeedbackboostinglanguagemodels}, and LMSys-Chat-1m \cite{zheng2024lmsyschat1mlargescalerealworldllm}), and then compare the ELEPHANT scores between the preferred and dispreferred responses (Full method details are in Appx. \ref{sec:causes}).
-The preferred responses are significantly higher in emotional validation and indirect language, while no differences were found for indirect action or framing (two-sample $t$-test, $p < 0.05$) (Figure \ref{fig:prism}).
-This may nonetheless percolate to downstream behaviors, resulting in the high rates of social sycophancy we see.
+Based on prior hypotheses that sycophancy arises from post-training alignment with human preferences \citep{sharma2024towards}, we compare the $s^d$ scores (for $d \in$\{Validation, Indirectness, Framing\}) between preferred and dispreferred responses in preference datasets, a key data source for post-training and alignment \citep{ouyang2022training}.
+We examine (1) pairs of responses to 1,445 advice queries across three preference datasets (LMSys, UltraFeedback, and PRISM; \citep{kirk2024prism, cui2024ultrafeedbackboostinglanguagemodels, zheng2024lmsyschat1mlargescalerealworldllm}), and (2) a random sample of 10,000 pairs of responses in HH-RLHF, a dataset for aligning LLMs to be more ``helpful and harmless'' \citep{bai2022training}.
+In both, \textbf{the preferred responses are significantly higher in validation and indirectness}, while no significant difference was found for framing (two-sample $t$-test, $p < 0.05$) (Figure \ref{fig:prism}).
+This suggests that preference optimization rewards social sycophancy, which may then percolate to downstream model behaviors.
+Full details are in Appendix \ref{sec:causes}.